-Here at Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del., we developed a type of back brace that’s now used to treat scoliosis in kids everywhere.
+Here at Nemours Children’s Hospital, Delaware, we developed a type of back brace that’s now used to treat scoliosis in kids everywhere.
 With the help of X-ray imaging, every Wilmington brace is created specifically to fit each patient.

 The brace is made of lightweight plastic, so it can be worn under clothes and isn't visible at all (which can mean the world to self-conscious kids and teens who want to blend in).
 And because it's designed to be worn as much as possible (between 18 and 20 hours per day), each back brace comes with a one-of-a-kind “compliance monitor.”
 This electronic sensor device helps us and the kids we treat keep track of how often they’re wearing the brace — to make sure they’re getting the most out of it every day.